 This post includes affiliate links.
 If you decide to make a purchase through my link, I might get a small commission for it at no additional cost to you.
 Thank you for supporting Upcycle This DIY That!

-Below you’ll find the step by step process how we did it.
-If you have any questions or something isn’t clear just let me know in the comment or shoot me an email 🙂
+Below you’ll find the step-by-step process of how we did it.
+If you have any questions or something isn’t clear, just let me know in the comment or shoot me an email 🙂

 Measure and cut

 Before we started, we had to determine how tall the desk is going to be.
 And because my husband is much taller than I am, we had to consider that as well.

 The optimal height for a standing desk would be when your forearm and arm form a 95-100 deg angle without your palm touching the surface.
 It’s crucial to get that right so your wrist won’t suffer while typing for long periods.

 Since we couldn’t make a desk with a changeable height, the solution was the keyboard shelf we previously installed from the old desk.
 This way, I could use the shelf and my husband the top surface.

 I know that this isn’t an optimal solution for everyone, but since usually there will be only one person using the desk, you can just measure the height from the floor to the top of the desk.

 Then we moved to cut the ply to size.
 From that one big sheet, my hubby cut out two smaller ones to be the support for the desk, measuring the same as the originals(width) and the calculated height minus the height of the desktop.

 Disassemble the desk, Copy and drill the holes

 The next step was to disassemble the desk and measure and copy all of the existing holes.
 The ones from the top and the ones on the side from the drawer runners and locks.
 Then drill the holes.